sartography/SpiffWorkflow/doc/bpmn/tasks.rst

 User Tasks
 ^^^^^^^^^^

-User tasks would typically be used in the case where the task would be completed from within the application.
+User Tasks would typically be used in the case where the task would be completed from within the application.
 Our User tasks present forms that collect data from users.

 We'll ask our hypothetical user to choose a product and quantity.